floriandejonckheere/utu-thesis/proposal/proposal.typ

 = Aims and goals

 The thesis can be divided into two parts: a literary part and a more practical part.
-First, I analyze the origins and characteristics of the modular monolith software architecture, and compare it to similar software architectures.
-Second, I investigate the applicability of the architecture specifically for dynamic languages, based on existing literature for statically-typed languages.
-Finally, I design and implement a proof-of-concept for the architecture, and evaluate it in the context of a real-world use case.
+For the literary part, I first analyze the origins and characteristics of the modular monolith software architecture, and compare it to similar software architectures.
+Then, I investigate how the identification of module boundaries could be improved through using automated technologies.
+Finally, I design a solution in the form of a tool for developers that automatically identifies optimal module boundaries in a monolithic codebase.

-The use case I intend to use for the proof-of-concept is called NephroFlow Link, part of the #link( "https://www.nipro-group.com/en/our-offer/products-services/nephroflowtm-product-suite", )[NephroFlow Product Suite].
+For the practical part, I apply the proposed solution to a real-world use case, and evaluate how accurate and efficient it is, and how it impacts the development process.
+The use case I intend to use for the proof-of-concept is called NephroFlow Link, part of the #link(
+  "https://www.nipro-group.com/en/our-offer/products-services/nephroflowtm-product-suite",
+)[NephroFlow Product Suite].

 NephroFlow Link is a middleware application written in Ruby that acts as a data broker between connected dialysis machines and the NephroFlow cloud platform.
 It is currently designed as a monolithic application, and is deployed as a single process on a single server.
-However, the application is becoming increasingly complex, and the requirements in regard to scalability are increasing rapidly, which leads me to believe that the application would benefit from a modular monolithic architecture (written as a monolith, deployed as a microservice).
+However, the application is becoming increasingly complex which slows down the development velocity and increases the maintenance burden on the developers.
+Furthermore, the requirements in regard to scalability and extensibility are increasing rapidly, which leads me to believe the application would benefit from a modular monolith architecture.
+I intend to develop the proposed solution using NephroFlow Link as a case study.

 #pagebreak()